xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   Reader can compare the above definition with Errett Bishop's Third Principle of Constructivism:
   "A proof is any completely convincing argument."

+A proof is, not an object, but an act.
+Brouwer wanted to stress by saying that a proof is a mental construction, because what is mental, or psychic, is precisely our acts, and the word construction, as used by Brouwer, is but a synonym for proof.

+> to prove = to get to know = to understand,
+> comprehend, grasp, or see.

+This means that prove is but another synonym for understand, comprehend, grasp, or see.
+And, passing to the perfect tense,

+> to have proved = to know = to have understood,
+> comprehended, grasped, or seen.

+It is now manifest, from these equations, that proof and knowledge are the same.
+Thus, if proof theory is construed, not in Hilbert’s sense, as metamathematics, but simply as the study of proofs in the original sense of the word, then proof theory is the same as theory of knowledge, which, in turn, is the same as logic in the original sense of the word, as the study of reasoning, or proof, not as metamathematics.

 ## Third lecture